 - Only buy electric lights that are approved by a national testing lab.

-- Always unplug lights before going to bed.
+- Always unplug the lights before going to bed.

 - Keep candles in sturdy holders and never place them near combustibles, such as curtains.

 - Avoid hanging stockings near an open flame.

 - Never burn paper in a fireplace.
 This is a major cause of chimney fires.

 - At a party, check to be sure the exits are clear.

 - Never let friends drink excessively.
 Alcohol affects judgment and coordination.